 The statement did not, however, change US policy on two major weapons currently in use in Vietnam.
 Tear gas and chemical defoliants.
 As for biological warfare, the renunciation is one-sided and unambiguous.
 The president has indicated that research on biological warfare will be limited to defensive measures, the American supply of biological weapons would be destroyed ".
 Already.
 WOULD.
 I guess this escort wasn't going to be destroyed.
 And the rest of the promises, too, I believe, would have been rejected.

 the theme of "postage stamps as possible sources of infection" appeared in the Medical Times of October 1919 and has been debated ever since.
 Laboratory tests have shown that no stamp is germ-free.
 Among the germs found in the experiments were staphylococci, streptococci, pneumococci and diphtheria bacilli.
 The amount of danger presented by these organisms cannot be declared, since, unfortunately, no tests have been carried out to determine their virulence.
 In commenting on these results, American medicine, while not encouraging the common practice of moistening the stamps with the tongue, points out that if the stamps were a serious source of infection a very large percentage of the population would undoubtedly suffer from infections due to this cause " .
 Well throw water on the fire 100 years ago.
 A century later there are other problems of this type.

 150 years ago, 1870: #innovations

 Oil furnace - Henri St.-Claire Deville was commissioned by the French Academy to conduct a series of experiments on this important topic.
-He managed to invent a furnace that satisfactorily makes the object.
+He has managed to invent a furnace that satisfactorily makes the object.
 This can easily be considered one of the most important inventions of the year.
-Too bad we got used to it in the following centuries.
+Too bad then we got used to it in the following centuries.